input-output-hk/plutus-use-cases/eleks/nft/README.md

   http://localhost:8080/api/new/contract/instance/$INSTANCE_ID/status | jq '.cicCurrentState.observableState'
 ```

-5. Put token on sell
+5. Put token on sell.
+You should be onwer of the spTokenSymbol

 ```
 export INSTANCE_ID=...